alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

  >**Note:** To successfully run the model, the NPU must be enabled and the platform `TARGET_PLATFORM` is set to `mps3`
  >and `TARGET_SUBSYSTEM` is `SSE-300`.

-## Setting-up and running Ethos-U55 Code Sample
+## Setting up and running Ethos-U NPU code sample

-### Setting up the Ethos-U Fast Model
+### Setting up the Ethos-U NPU Fast Model

 The FVP is available publicly from
 [Arm Ecosystem FVP downloads](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps).